COVID digest: Volcano-hit Tonga in lockdown as infections detected | DW | 02.02.2022

 Ships and planes from Australia, New Zealand, Japan, Britain and China have been delivering aid.

-Previously the island nation had logged just one COVID case, a man who returned from New Zealand in October last year and had since fully recovered.
+Previously the island nation had logged just one COVID-19 case, a man who returned from New Zealand in October last year and had since fully recovered.

 Here are the latest major developments on coronavirus from around the world:

-Beijing 2022 Winter Olympics' organizing committee said a total of 32 new COVID-19 infections was found among Games-related personnel on February 1.
+The Beijing 2022 Winter Olympics' organizing committee said a total of 32 new COVID-19 infections were found among Games-related personnel on February 1.

 Meanwhile, the Olympics torch relay in Beijing, shortened to three days due to COVID-19 curbs, kicked off on Wednesday.